-No one enters their marriage expecting it to fall apart yet it happens all too often.
+No one enters their marriage expecting it to fall apart, yet it happens all too often.
 You may have heard that a divorce is one of the most challenging and painful experiences one can go through, but yours doesn’t have to be that way.
 There are options that allow you to have a peaceful divorce, including divorce mediation.
 By choosing mediation instead of litigation, you and your spouse can work out your own divorce agreement without the courtroom battles and all the stress and costs that come with it.

-Once you’ve realized divorce is inevitable, there are two ways your separation can go: 1) filled with contention, or 2) you can have an amicable dissolution.
+Once you’ve realized divorce is inevitable, there are two ways your divorce can go: 1) filled with contention, or 2) an amicable dissolution.
 Contested divorces are demanding emotionally and financially for everyone involved, but you can avoid that path by deciding to have a peaceful divorce.
 Although it won’t be easy, our attorney-mediators can help you achieve one.

 As you prepare for an amicable divorce, follow these steps:

 Whether you’re divorcing because you’ve grown apart or have become incompatible, blaming your spouse or vice versa for the downfall of the marriage won’t do anyone good.
 We understand that this is a less-than-ideal situation but placing fault will only hold you back instead of focusing on how you can separate amicably.

 Step 2: Layout your goals.

 What do you want to get out of your separation?
 Thinking about these big picture goals will help you stay focused when the time comes to decide on divorce terms.
 You will have to make significant decisions from asset division and child custody to support orders, and you don’t want to get wrapped up in less important details.
 Instead, stay focused on your priorities.